sweattep/modern_quotes/README.md

 >People are quicker to correct a wrong answer than to answer a question

 >Gambling and sports betting have completely taken the purity and the fun away from the game at times.

+>I'd rather be the owner than be owned